 You have all inspired me with your decision-making skills and the overall level of professionalism at this fantastic company.
-Your kind support and encouragement over the years has had a great influence on my career.
+Your kind support and encouragement over the years have had a great influence on my career.

-Again, I wish to express my profound gratitude to you all for showing me affection through the years.
+Again, I wish to express my profound gratitude to you all for showing me affection over the years.
 I've learned so much working with each and every one of you.
 Thanks for instilling in me the spirit of courage, tolerance, and patience.

 Though it goes without saying, I will miss you all.
 And I hope we can all keep in touch from time to time.
 My phone number is 123-456-789, and my email address is email@example.com.